-The reopening of the 2027 Notes was priced above par at 101.875%, representing a yield to maturity of 5.117%.
-The debt issuance cost for this transaction amounted to US\$ 2,019,000.
-The 2027 Notes were offered in a private placement to qualified institutional buyers in accordance with Rule 144A under the Securities Act, and outside the United States to non-U.S. persons in accordance with Regulation S under the Securities Act.
-The 2027 Notes are fully and unconditionally guaranteed jointly and severally by two principal subsidiaries of the Company.
+In April 2021, the Company reopened its Notes due 2027, issuing an additional US\$ 150,000,000 principal amount.
+The reopening was priced above par at 101.875%, representing a yield to maturity of 5.117%.
+The Notes due 2027 were offered in a private placement to qualified institutional buyers in accordance with Rule 144A under the Securities Act, and outside the United States to non-U.S. persons in accordance with Regulation S under the Securities Act.
+The Notes due 2027 are fully and unconditionally guaranteed by GeoPark Colombia, S.L.U.